Interview Prep · by talent · Track & Field

 Lead time — when the trial is still weeks out

-• Confirm CCA records, competition results, and NAPFA data are accurate on the primary school's DSA portal entry.
-MOE pulls these directly; missing entries undercut otherwise strong applications.
+- Confirm CCA records, competition results, and NAPFA data are accurate on the primary school's DSA portal entry.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+Gaps in the primary school's records are worth catching early.
 Email the primary school CCA teacher or year-head to confirm what's been logged.

 Tapering — final week